 Q: Which colleges have admitted Vox Veritas clients?

-A: Vox students have been accepted to: Stanford, Harvard, Princeton, Brown, Dartmouth, University of Pennsylvania, U.S. Naval Academy, California Institute of Technology (Caltech), Johns Hopkins, Georgetown, University of Virginia, Duke, Vanderbilt, Rice, Northwestern, Northeastern, University of Rochester, UCLA, University of Texas-Austin, Santa Clara, Villanova, USC, William and Mary, Middlebury, Bowdoin, Tufts, Colgate, Carleton, Davidson, Lafayette, Kenyon, Barnard, Colorado College, Whitman, Wellesley, Bucknell, Bryn Mawr, St. Olaf, Haverford, Lewis and Clark, Chapman, Creighton, Coe, Wake Forest, Puget Sound, DePauw, Denison, Pepperdine, Loyola Marymount, Franklin and Marshall, Georgia Tech, University of British Columbia, University of Washington, Purdue, Northeastern, Cal Poly, University of Michigan, University of Colorado, Colorado School of Mines, Colorado State University, Ohio State, UCSD, University of Kansas, University of South Carolina, Miami University, University of Miami, University of Hawaii, College of Wooster, Worcester Polytechnic, Rutgers, University of Wisconsin, University of Maryland, Roger Williams University, Savannah College of Art and Design, University of Vermont, University of Massachusetts, St. Michael's College, College of the Holy Cross, Colby, Carnegie Mellon, Lawrence, Trinity College....
+A: Vox students have been accepted to: Stanford, Harvard, Princeton, Brown, Dartmouth, University of Pennsylvania, Columbia, U.S. Naval Academy, California Institute of Technology (Caltech), Johns Hopkins, Georgetown, Grinnell, University of Virginia, Duke, Vanderbilt, Rice, Northwestern, Northeastern, Boston College, Boston University, Becker, University of Rochester, UC Berkeley, UCLA, University of Texas-Austin, Santa Clara, Oberlin, Macalester, Villanova, USC, William and Mary, Middlebury, Bowdoin, Tufts, Colgate, Carleton, Davidson, Lafayette, Kenyon, Barnard, Colorado College, Whitman, Wellesley, Bucknell, Bryn Mawr, St. Olaf, Haverford, Lewis and Clark, Chapman, Creighton, Coe, Wake Forest, Puget Sound, DePauw, Denison, Pepperdine, Loyola Marymount, Franklin and Marshall, Georgia Tech, University of British Columbia, University of Washington, Purdue, Northeastern, Cal Poly, University of Michigan, University of Colorado, Colorado School of Mines, Colorado State University, Ohio State, UCSD, University of Kansas, University of South Carolina, Miami University, University of Miami, University of Hawaii, College of Wooster, Worcester Polytechnic, Rutgers, University of Wisconsin, University of Maryland, Roger Williams University, Savannah College of Art and Design, University of Vermont, University of Massachusetts, St. Michael's College, College of the Holy Cross, Colby College, Carnegie Mellon, Lawrence, Trinity College....

 Q: Why hire a college consultant?

-A: It's astonishing how much college admissions have changed over the last thirty, twenty, or even ten years.
+A: College admissions have undergone tremendous change over the last thirty, twenty, or even three years.
 The acceptance rates for many selective schools have fallen drastically since you may have applied to your alma mater.
 In addition, many colleges want to know what your "hook" is: is the applicant a child of an alum?
 A high level athlete?
 In addition, there is a large increase in the number of international students applying to schools in the US.
 The more selective the college, the harder you must work to be noticed.